XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### tem Codes ###

-These codes indicate that the transaction was malformed, and cannot succeed according to the Ripple protocol.
+These codes indicate that the transaction was malformed, and cannot succeed according to the XRP Ledger protocol.
 They have numerical values in the range -299 to -200.
 The exact code for any given error is subject to change, so don't rely on it.

 | Code                         | Explanation                                   |
 |:-----------------------------|:----------------------------------------------|